Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/feature-explorer.md

 # What is the Feature explorer?

-Feature explorer reveals detailed information about an entity ie a gene of interest and their related transcripts, proteins and functions.
+Feature explorer reveals detailed information about a feature, such as a gene of interest and their related transcripts, proteins and functions.

 The Feature explorer consists of a Navigation bar, the Main display, the Right-hand panel and an Action bar.